Dani Filth: Personal life

 Daniel Lloyd Davey was born to Susan Janet Moore and Laurence John Davey in Hertford and is the eldest child of four.

 He married Toni King on 31 October 2005 in Ipswich.
 The couple have a daughter.
-Separated since 2018, he is currently engaged to Russian-born, Ipswich-based tattoo artist Sofiya Belousova, after proposing to her at the Download Festival 2025.
+Separated since 2018, he was then engaged to Russian-born, Ipswich-based tattoo artist Sofiya Belousova, after proposing to her at the Download Festival 2025.
+Sofiya nevertheless announced in May 2026 over her Instagram account that the couple decided to part ways and are cancelling their planned marriage in a mutual decision.

 Career

 Dani Filth's present and primary band is Cradle of Filth.
 He also has been lending his voice to the band Devilment, a side project that has taken off into a full-time job in between Cradle records.
 His earliest bands were Carnival Fruitcake, The Lemon Grove Kids, PDA, Feast on Excrement, the Bondage Boys, and Hash Gordon and the Drug Barons.
 He named Judas Priest, Venom, Emperor, Destruction, Slayer, Iron Maiden, Sabbat, Misfits, Paradise Lost and Tim Burton's The Nightmare Before Christmas among his major influences.

 At the age of eighteen, Filth took up a job at a Chinese restaurant.
 He later chose his career in music over an internship at a newspaper, although his "Dani's Inferno" column ran for two years in Metal Hammer during the late 1990s.

 He has co-written and released The Gospel of Filth with Gavin Baddeley.
-He had been accused many times of being a Satanist, but has denounced such rumours, claiming instead to being "more of a Luciferian."
+He had been accused many times of being a Satanist, but has denounced such rumours, stating instead to being "more of a Luciferian."